jedney0901/CFA-Bigmoney/README.md

 - Defining the component structure prior to starting development including defining the file structure

-I believe that if I had completely scoped out how the look and feel would be including the processes behind the budgeting element then I would have a very different looking appliction.
+I believe that if I had completely scoped out how the look and feel would be including the processes behind the budgeting element then I would have a very different looking appliction than what I have currently.
+Understanding how state worked properly was a learning curve for me as I saw the benefits and the issues with nested state elements and how it can compound issues further on down the track.
+Passing data through your state and managing it can take a lot of work to get the exact outcome that your looking for from your state but if you are able to have a strong state structure and ability to call data that doesn't clutter your code/cause spaghetti functionality then it saves you a lot of hassle.

 - Developing my functions using a step by step process, need to take a step back from writing the functions all at once and go through ensuring that a) I can receive the data b) the function produces the correct output c) the parameters I am passing through are completely connected.

-This ties back into the how we manage and
+This ties back into the how we manage and use out state, structure our data and call functions throughout different components of your app.
+Ensuring that you are following a standard process of developing your functions on a step-by-step basic is essential when you are developing more complex functions in your app.
+What I found that I was doing is writing out a complete function and then trying to make the puzzle pieces pull together, what I needed to be doing is grabbing each piece one at a time and connecting them in a way that made sense in the context of the situation.